byby-createsite/1000-css-animations/README.md

 **What you will find here**

-Here you will find all the animations created with CSS shared on TikTok (Instagram discontinued) by <a href="https://tiktok.com/@byby.inc">ByBy</a>
+Here you will find all the animations created with CSS shared on TikTok by <a href="https://tiktok.com/@byby.inc">ByBy</a>
 All animations are open source, allowing anyone to view, use or modify them.

-**Contributions**

-Feel free to contribute to this repository.

 **Contact for any questions**

 <a href="mailto:byby.inc.business@gmail.com"> byby.inc.business@gmail.com /</a> <br/>
 <a href="#">https://mail.google.com/mail/u/0/?to=byby.inc.business@gmail.com&su&body&tf=cm</a> <br/>

+**Contributions**

+Send me an e-mail if interested.

  <br/><br/><br/>

+212/1000
 <a href="./LICENSE.md">License</a> <br/><br/>
 <a href="./abrir-bau.html">Magic Chest (Instagram)</a> <br/><br/>
 <a href="./abrir-envelope.html">Animated Envelope (Instagram)</a> <br/><br/>